 I’m sure you’ve heard it time and time again that to lose weight you must eat less and exercise more but the truth is that it’s more complicated than that.
-Here I hope to help you to understand more about your metabolism and weight loss.
+Here I hope to help you understand more about your metabolism and weight loss.
 What your metabolism means and how it affects weight loss and or gain.

 A person’s metabolism and weight loss is contingent upon a few different factors and can vary from person to person.